Timothy C. Hain, MD • Page last modified: April 16, 2021

 Platybasia, is a related term, indicating an increase in the basal angle of the skull -- basically a flattening of the base of the skull.
 Platybasia is diagnosed when, on a lateral skull film or saggitally formatted CT, the angle of the line drawn along the plane of the sphenoid sinus and along the clivus is greater than 145 degrees.
 Platybasia, per se, is not a disease.

 BI is uncommon but somewhat dangerous.
 It occurs both congenitally (i.e. basilar invagination associated with Down's syndrome, Klippel Feil syndrome, Chiari malformation (25-35% of BI), ) and in persons with bone diseases (basilar impression), such as rheumatoid arthritis (also called cranial settling), hyperparathyroidism, Paget's disease, Osteogenesis imperfecta (also associated with hearing loss from otosclerosis), Rickets, Hurler's syndrome, and Hadju-Cheney syndrome.
 It may lead to static or dynamic stenosis of the foramen magnum, and compression of the medulla oblongata (lower brainstem).
-It can manifested as sudden death due to fatal brainstem compression, but more often it is asymptomatic.
+It can manifest as sudden death due to fatal brainstem compression, but more often it is asymptomatic.

 Basilar invagination from rheumatoid arthritis is due to loss of axial supporting structures in the upper cervical spine.
 It is estimated that about 10% of patients with rheumatoid arthritis are at risk for sudden death, but in reality, this seems to happen very rarely.
 Obstructive hydrocephalus or syringomyelia may also be seen because of direct mechanical blockage of normal CSF flow.

 Symptoms of BI generally become apparent when there is a great deal of flexion.
 It can present as posterior skull pain.
 According to Sawin and Menezes series in persons with osteogenesis imperfecta (1997), symptoms and signs included headache (76%), lower cranial nerve dysfunction (68%), hyperreflexia (56%), quadriparesis (48%), ataxia (32%), nystagmus (28%), and scoliosis (20%).
-Downbeating nystagmus and postural hypotension has been reported (Pratiparnawatr, Tiamkao et al. 2000)
+Downbeating nystagmus and postural hypotension has been reported (Pratiparnawatr, Tiamkao et al. 2000) , and the downbeating nystagmus may resolve after surgery (Senelick, 1981).
+The downbeating nystagmus is similar to that seen in the Chiari malformation.

 A C2 sensory deficit should be looked for.
 Patients may also present with a "pseudo-ulnar hand," with tingling and numbness in the 4th and 5th digit, and tingling and numbness in the medial forearm.
 Patients will go into a pool and notice that below the umbilicus the water is not as cold as it above (this suggests central cord disease).
 Lhermitte's sign (a tingling on neck movement, flexion in this case) can be demonstrated at any stage.